coady/waiter/README.rst

 * there may be complex handling of different exceptions or results

 So consider the block form, just as decorators don't render ``with`` blocks superfluous.
-Also note ``wait`` objects are re-iterable if and only if their underlying delays are.
+Also note ``wait`` objects are re-iterable provided their original delays were.

 Installation
 =========================